preorder to receive a *signed* copy!

 This hilarious, touching debut novel by Aaron Foley, author of How to Live in Detroit Without Being a Jackass, follows three Black gay millennial men looking for love, friendship, and professional success in the Motor City.

-Suddenly jobless and single after a devastating layoff followed by a breakup with his cheating ex, advertising copywriter Dominick Gibson flees Hell's Kitchen and finds himself trying get his life back on track in his hometown of Detroit, where’s he’s got one objective in mind: To exit the shallow gay dating pool ASAP and be married by 35 — and he’s only got two years left.
+Suddenly jobless and single after a devastating layoff and a breakup with his cheating ex, advertising copywriter Dominick Gibson flees his life in Hell's Kitchen to try and get back on track in his hometown of Detroit.
+He’s got one objective — exit the shallow dating pool ASAP and get married by thirty-five — and the deadline’s approaching fast.

 Aaron Foley is a journalist and author of nonfiction and fiction.
 He is the author of How to Live in Detroit Without Being a Jackass and editor of The Detroit Neighborhood Guidebook.
 His work has appeared in This American Life, PBS NewsHour, Jalopnik, The Atlantic, several anthologies and more.
 A Detroit native, he lives in Brooklyn's Bedford-Stuyvesant neighborhood.

 Media and other inquiries: please contact Anne Trubek at email@example.com